-Ensuring that these data are used appropriately and ethically and that all data are secure are of utmost importance.
+Ensuring that these data are used appropriately and ethically and that all data are secure are of utmost importance to the Poverty Center.

 Leveraging Policy and Evaluation: Integrated Data as a Tool